pmarathe25/Project-Vyasa/README.md

 with an exclamation mark, i.e. `!`.

 Finally, you can optionally add a reference word enclosed in square brackets.
-The reference will be transliterated when it is displayed.
+The reference will be transliterated when it is displayed and uses the same format as the "base-form" field in the content files.
 For example: `vaasin (mn) staying, dwelling [!vas]`

 An example file may look like: